 It's fascinating intelligence, and I was hoping you might have some time on the morning of Thursday, June 6 or anytime in the afternoon during the week of June 22.
 What would work for you?

-- The business developer introduces themselves and provides a brief overview of their firm (one sentence, not a 20-second elevator pitch).
+The business developer introduces themselves and provides a brief overview of their company (one sentence, not a 20-second elevator pitch).

-- They immediately move to the WIIFM (“What’s in it for me?”) and pitch a value-based offer.
+They immediately move to the WIIFM (“What’s in it for me?”) and pitch a value-based offer.
 This is not "an introductory meeting" where you go in and pitch a sales presentation on your clients, services, and successes.
-It is presentation where you are sharing your expertise and insights and applying it to the prospect's situation.
+It is a meeting where you are sharing your expertise and insights and applying it to the prospect's situation.

-- There is a simple, non-threatening call to action.
-You are not going to sell your services on the first call, but you might schedule a 10-, 20-, or 30-minute teleconference in which you share your valuable insights.
+There is a simple, non-threatening call to action.
+You are not going to make a sale on the first call, but you might schedule a 10-, 20-, or 30-minute teleconference in which you share your valuable insights.
 This will also help position you as an expert and thought leader in your field.

-- In the introductory meeting the service company actually delivers the best practices, the benchmark research, the findings, that they promise in the cold call.
+In the introductory meeting the company actually delivers the best practices, the benchmark research, the findings, that they promise in the cold call.
 The pitch is not a sales presentation in disguise, but a conversation where actual challenges and advice are shared.
 Use these 50 powerful sales questions to develop rapport, uncover needs, and deliver insights.

 It is important to note that these scripts are never read word-for-word—prospects can smell this kind of rookie mistake from a mile away.
 The script is a starting point and the best business developers internalize these scripts and make them their own.